scalamolecule/molecule/README.md

 Run the tests on the jvm with a databases of your choice:

-    sbt dbSqlPostgresJVM/test
+    sbt dbPostgresJVM/test
-    sbt dbSqlSQliteJVM/test
+    sbt dbSQliteJVM/test
-    sbt dbSqlMysqlJVM/test
+    sbt dbMysqlJVM/test
-    sbt dbSqlMariadbJVM/test
+    sbt dbMariadbJVM/test
-    sbt dbSqlH2JVM/test
+    sbt dbH2JVM/test

 ### Run JS tests

 To test using molecules from ScalaJS, you need to have a ScalaJVM backend server running in a separate process that can receive the queries and send data back to ScalaJS.

-In the `dbServer` module you can see 5 different minimal Tapir backend setups that you can start out from.
+In the `server` module you can see 5 different minimal Tapir backend setups that you can start out from.
 In one process you can start up one of those backends where you will be asked which backend and database that you want to use:

 ```
-sbt dbServer/Test/run
+sbt server/Test/run

 Please choose a database and a server backend to test the Molecule RPC API: